Preventive medicine · Dogs and cats

 Lyme : Dogs exposed to ticks in endemic areas

 Annual.
-Ticks have been confirmed in several Montreal parks and the Montérégie region; the risk is real for active dogs in the area.
+Ticks are confirmed in several Montreal parks and the Montérégie region; the risk is real for active dogs.

 Cats